kiditz/demo-ikon/README.md

 * Also i use package by feature instead of layer package to have High Cohesion
 * See [Package By Layer VS Package By Feature](https://medium.com/@akintopbas96/spring-boot-code-structure-package-by-layer-vs-package-by-feature-5331a0c911fe).
 * Caching use caffeine cache, cause it has ttl (Time-To-Live) features instead of just basic spring cache
+* I also use mapstruct to simplify mapping cause i wont to expose entity on controller layer, it's not safe